twalt007/lfz-dev/.github/PULL_REQUEST_TEMPLATE.md

 ### Adding Changes to the Pull Request
 > _To be completed by author._

-If adding any changes to the pull request, those changes should be uploaded to the _same_ pull request to keep all correspondance in one place. **Any pull request with a review resulting in `Requested Changes` must be fixed and re-reviewed before merge.**
+If adding any changes to the pull request, those changes should be uploaded to the _same_ pull request to keep all correspondence in one place. **Any pull request with a review resulting in `Requested Changes` must be fixed and re-reviewed before merge.**

 > _After all changes are applied to the pull request, re-request a review from the reviewer requesting those changes, then re-assign to the reviewer._